openturns/otrobopt/python/doc/architecture/architecture.rst

 Dependencies
 ------------

-Several dependecies are needed in order to build the GUI:
+Several dependencies are needed in order to build:

- - OpenTURNS >= 1.5
+ - OpenTURNS
  - Sphinx-doc (optional for this doc)

 Compilation